-Obesity is clinically classed as having a BMI (Body Mass Index) score of over 30.
+Obesity is classed as having a BMI (Body Mass Index) score of over 30.
 Obesity has grown to become a leading global health concern, affecting people of all ages.
 The number of people in the UK who are seriously overweight has more than tripled over the last 30 years.
 It is now estimated that one third of all UK adults are at risk of developing serious life threatening conditions because they are overweight.

-Fortunately, these conditions can be successfully avoided through a combination of lifestyle changes (i.e. dieting and exercise) and clinically proven prescription medication.
+Fortunately, these conditions can be successfully avoided through a combination of lifestyle changes (i.e. dieting and exercise) and prescription medication.
 Medication, such as Xenical, can help when weight loss becomes a struggle and extra support is required.
 Xenical pills or the Saxenda injection pen can help you to lose weight safely and effectively.
-This fast-acting, clinically proven weight loss medication is available to buy quickly and securely online today at OnlineClinic.
+This fast-acting, weight loss medication is available to buy quickly and securely online today at OnlineClinic.